mas-cli/mas/README.md

 </summary>

-Apple Silicon Macs can install iOS & iPadOS apps from the Mac App Store.
+Apple Silicon Macs can install iOS & iPadOS apps from the App Store.

 mas does not yet support such apps ([#321](https://github.com/mas-cli/mas/issues/321)).